-By identifying essential paths, modifying task dependencies, and allocating resources to jobs with the longest lead times or the greatest influence on project schedules, lead time and lag time can be utilised to enhance project resource allocation and scheduling.
-Project managers may make sure that resources are spent wisely and that the project stays on schedule by doing this.
+By identifying critical paths, modifying task dependencies, and allocating resources to jobs with the longest lead times or the greatest influence on project schedules, lead time and lag time can be utilized to enhance project resource allocation and scheduling.

 Conclusion on Lag Time in Project Management

 In that way, lead and lag time are among the essential tools for making a schedule baseline.
-By using them, the project lead can avoid obstacles and ensure a successful outcome.
+By using them, the project lead can avoid obstacles, ensure alignment with the work breakdown structure (WBS), and ensure a successful outcome.

 If you liked this article about lag time in project management, you should check out this article about what is crashing in project management.